MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 - If a filename includes invalid characters, we update the file name to remove the invalid characters.

 - If a file can't be migrated for any reason, we retry once, and continue the migration.
-You won't be able to take your network to native mode for Microsoft 365 until you resolve any files left behind.
+You won't be able to take your network to Native Mode for Microsoft 365 until you resolve any files left behind.

 ## FAQ